tbreuss/php-automate-build-ant/README.md

     |-- pdepend ...
     `-- phpdox ...

-These build artifacts can be read by humen or could be processed by Jenkins.
+These artifacts can be read by human or could be processed by Jenkins CI.

 [git]: https://git-scm.com